jamie-anson/MIse-en-place/mise-en-place-output/context-cards/handleGeneratePrd.md

 ### `handleGeneratePrd`

-**Summary:** This async function handles the generation of product requirements documents and returns URIs for markdown and graph files.
+**Summary:** This async function handles the generation of a product using the provided message, extension context, and webview, returning URIs for markdown and graph files.

 **Signature:** `async function handleGeneratePrd(message: any, context: vscode.ExtensionContext, webview: vscode.Webview): Promise<{ md?: vscode.Uri, graph?: vscode.Uri } | undefined>`